 Note: This is one of the more confusingly-named products we researched—it’s sometimes called things like “Sipp Stainless Insulated Drink Bottle” and is nearly identical to the “Commuter Bottle.”
 Whatever the name, we liked it.

 - If you need your drink to stay hot for an entire day and you don’t want to fill a giant thermos, the Thermos Sipp is a fantastic mini-thermos you can drink from with one hand.
-It kept

 - Not as durable as our top pick, but seals up like a vault and will take a drop from desk height without any problems.